DSR-RHIT/me447-visualizing-data/cm/cm501_software-start.md

 # start installing software

+Please complete these tasks before our first lab period.

 We begin by installing R and RStudio on your local machine.

   - [Install R & RStudio](cm502_install-r-rstudio.md)